madeleineostoja/rucksack/content/docs/autoprefixing.md

 ---
 Rucksack comes with the option to run your code through [Autoprefixer](https://github.com/postcss/autoprefixer).
 Autoprefixer automatically applies relevant vendor prefixes based on current browser popularity and property support (from [CanIUse](http://caniuse.com/)).

 This is an optional add-on, and can be toggled on or off with the `autoprefixer` option, passed to Rucksack on initialization.
-By default autoprefixer is set to `true`.
+By default autoprefixer is set to `false`.

 ```javascript
 var rucksack = require('rucksack-css');